 Financial assistance for graduate students is available in the form of fellowships and assistantships.
-An assistantship is an appointment to specified teaching or research duties.
-Assistantships carry a bi-weekly stipend and cover tuition costs.
+An assistantship is an appointment for specified teaching or research duties.
+Assistantships carry a biweekly stipend and cover tuition costs.
 A fellowship is a non-service award made to superior students to assist in the pursuit of an advanced degree.
 This award carries a monthly stipend and usually covers tuition costs.
-Fellowships are awarded by The Graduate School on a university-wide competitive basis.
-The Director of Graduate Studies is responsible for nominating students for these awards to the graduate school.
-However, a few fellowships are open by self-nomination.
-Consult this list and the Graduate School's web page on Fellowships, Assistantships, and Support Funding for more information.
+Fellowships are awarded by The Graduate School on a university-wide competitive basis and by the College of Arts and Sciences.
+The director of graduate studies (DGS) is responsible for nominating students for these awards.
+However, a few fellowships are open to self-nomination.
+Consult the Graduate School's website and the Dean's office for more information.

-Students applying to the Ph.D. program will be considered for all available assistantships and fellowships, unless they notify the Director of Graduate Studies otherwise.
-After the student's first year, decisions about funding are based on performance in the program (including GPA, timely progress towards degree, and professional development).
-For more information please consult the departmental guidlines on graduate funding.
-Ph.D. student progress reports and funding applications are due early in the Spring semester.
-While M.A. students are not eligible for funding, they are required to submit a progress report as well.
+Students applying to the Ph.D. program will be considered for all available assistantships and fellowships unless they notify the DGS otherwise.
+After the student's first year, decisions about funding are based on performance in the program (including GPA, timely progress towards a degree, and professional development).
+For more information, please consult the departmental guidelines on graduate funding.
+Ph.D. student progress reports and funding applications are due by February 3, 2023.
+While MA students are not eligible for funding, they are required to submit a progress report as well.

-The department of Anthropology attempts to fund as many graduate students as possible and the majority of our students are funded throughout their time at U.K. The percentage of students funded for coursework is lower for first-year graduate students because they often do not have the teaching and/or coursework experience to qualify.
-However, first year students do have access to certain university fellowships and some departmental funding lines that are reserved for recruiting incoming students.
-The Department views graduate assistantships as an integral part of graduate students’ education, but maintains a position that student employment should in no way slow the student’s progress toward timely completion of the Ph.D. degree.
-Overall the Department of Anthropology at University of Kentucky rates very favorably in terms of graduate student support, when compared to anthropology departments in other large research universities in the US.
+The Department of Anthropology attempts to fund as many graduate students as possible, and the majority of our students are funded throughout their time at UK.
+The percentage of students funded for coursework is lower for first-year graduate students because they often do not have the teaching and/or coursework experience to qualify.
+However, first-year students do have access to certain university fellowships and some departmental funding lines that are reserved for recruiting incoming students.
+The department views graduate assistantships as an integral part of graduate students’ education but maintains a position that student employment should in no way slow the student’s progress toward timely completion of the Ph.D. degree.
+Overall, the Department of Anthropology at the University of Kentucky rates very favorably in terms of graduate student support, when compared to anthropology departments in other large research universities in the U.S.

-The following time frames for funding includes all funds that come from or are administered through the department of anthropology and associated units including departmental teaching assistantships, research assistantships, and assistantships with different parts of the program (e.g., the Program for Archaeological Research).
-While the department attempts to provide graduate students up to the maximum years allowable, there are no guarantees that students will be funded for all of their eligible years.
+The following time frames for funding include all funds that come from or are administered through the Department of Anthropology and associated units including departmental teaching assistantships, research assistantships, and assistantships with different parts of the program (e.g., the Program for Archaeological Research).
+While the department attempts to provide graduate students up to the maximum number of years allowable, there are no guarantees that students will be funded for all of their eligible years.
 Nor does funding in one year guarantee funding in the next year.
-Funding decisions are made on a year by year basis.
-The department does not currently offer funding for M.A. students.
+Funding decisions are made on a year-by-year basis.
+The department does not currently offer funding for MA students.

 - Ph.D. students have a maximum eligibility of 3 years of funding PRIOR to beginning their Ph.D. fieldwork (i.e.: completion of Dissertation Proposal and Ph.D. qualifying exams)

-- Ph.D. students have a maximum eligibility of 1 year of funding upon return from completed PhD research, with the possibility of additional funding for students showing good progress to degree.
+- Ph.D. students have a maximum eligibility of 1 year of funding upon return from completed Ph.D. research, with the possibility of additional funding for students showing good progress toward their degree.

-Student fellowships (whether RA ships or TAships) require students to work up to twenty hours per week.
-If students who currently have a RA or TA position on campus also hope to work as a paid employee for another unit on campus they will need to fill out an overload request form.
+Student fellowships (whether RAships or TAships) require students to work up to twenty hours per week.
+If students who currently have a RA or TA position on campus also hope to work as paid employees for another unit on campus, they will need to fill out an overload request form.
 This form should be submitted to the DGS via email by the student's advisor.
-The advisor should send an accompanying statement that (a) explains how the overload (up to 29 hours) will further the student's career advancement and (b) assesses their current progress toward to degree within the context of the department's sample timeline.
-The overload request is then forwarded to the Associate Deans in the College and The Graduate School for approval.
+The advisor should send an accompanying statement that (a) explains how the overload (up to 28 hours) will further the student's career advancement and (b) assesses their current progress toward a degree within the context of the department's sample timeline.
+The overload request is then forwarded to the associate deans in the College and The Graduate School for approval.

-Support funding is also available to degree-seeking graduate students for assistance with expenses relating to pre-dissertation research.
+Support funding is available to degree-seeking graduate students for assistance with expenses relating to research and conference travel.
 In addition, the department presents two annual awards that recognize excellence in teaching and excellence in research.

 Susan Abbott-Jamieson Pre-Dissertation Research Fund Award